Affiliate links on Android Authority may earn us a commission. Learn more.

 Samsung Galaxy Watch 5 vs Galaxy Watch 6: What's the difference?

-Samsung’s latest smartwatches are officially here with the Galaxy Watch 6 series unveiled at the Samsung Unpacked event on July 26.
-The newest devices feature a lot that shoppers will find familiar, plus some expected upgrades.
-For starters, the lineup repeats the company’s two-prong approach, offering a base model as well as an elevated Samsung smartwatch.
+Samsung’s latest smartwatches are officially the Galaxy Watch 6 series, unveiled at the Samsung Unpacked event on July 26.
+The devices feature a lot that shoppers will find familiar, plus some expected upgrades.
+For starters, the lineup repeats the company’s two-prong approach, offering a base model and a Classic model for an elevated Samsung smartwatch.
 If you’re interested in the standard Galaxy Watch 6 model, first find out if the newest generation is worth an upgrade compared to last year’s offerings.
 We break down the Galaxy Watch 6 vs Galaxy Watch 5 to see what’s new.

 Samsung Galaxy Watch 5 vs Galaxy Watch 6: Specs